hldnova/pravega-docker/README.md

 # Docker Container for Pravega Demo

-This is for a Docker container that can perform the following pipeline:
+This is for running the following pipeline in a Docker container:
 ```
 Apache access logs -> Logstash with Pravega output plugin -> Pravega stream
 ```